yk-liu/yk-liu.github.io/about/index.md

 > Providing a robotic vision dataset collected from the real time-varying environments can accelerate both research and applications of visual models for robotics!

+# <center>Dataset and Competition</center>
 We will utilize the unique characteristics of robotics for enhancing robotic vision research by using additional high-resolution sensors (e.g. depth and point clouds), controlling the camera directions & numbers, and even shrinking the intense labeling effort with self-supervision.
-For accelerating the lifelong robotic vision research, we will provide **robot sensor data (RGB-D, IMU, etc.) in several kinds of typical scenarios, like homes, offices, malls, and warehouses, with multiple objects, persons, scenes, and ground-truth trajectory acquired from auxiliary measurements with high-resolution sensors.** Not only the sensor information, scenarios, task types are highly diverse, but also our datasets embrace slow and fast dynamics, which is to our knowledge the only real-world dataset under the lifelong learning setting.
+For accelerating the lifelong robotic vision research, we will provide **robot sensor data (RGB-D, IMU, etc.) in several kinds of typical scenarios, like homes, offices, and malls, with multiple objects, persons, scenes, and ground-truth trajectory acquired from auxiliary measurements with high-resolution sensors.** Not only the sensor information, scenarios, task types are highly diverse, but also our datasets embrace slow and fast dynamics, which is to our knowledge the **first** real-world dataset under the **robotic vision** setting.

+The major challenge for lifelong robotic vision is continuous understanding of a dynamic environment.
+In the level of objects, the robot should be able to learn new object models incrementally without forgetting previous objects.
+In the scene level, the robot should be able to incrementally update its world model without getting lost.
+Thus, we start from the particular research topics of lifelong object recognition and lifelong SLAM, provide benchmarks for both tasks, and organize competitions to accelerate related research.
+The first competition will be held at IROS 2019 in Macau, November 2019.

-# Vision and Expectation
+# <center>Vision and Expectation</center>
+- Research outcomes.
+Research challenges or competitions should improve the state-of-the-arts by providing rich training/testing data and context information.
+Moreover, the realistic environments would enlighten the development of more practical and scalable learning methods.
+Our collected dataset should be able to provide potential modifications to the existing robotic vision contest that we believe will encourage these directions.

+- Improving Participation.
+The purpose of our collected dataset and organized challenge in research is to provide both an opportunity to exchange ideas as well as a venue to evaluate and encourage state-of-the-art research.
+Lifelong Robotic Vision challenge is to encourage the participation of machine learning, robotics and computer vision researchers.
+Below we discuss practical suggestions to increase researcher participation.

 <!--# Posts